TedSinger/ifnew/README.md

-## Minimake
+## Ifnew

 ### Don't redo that command

-Like `make` and every other sane build tool, `minimake` skips a command if its results are newer than its sources.
-Unlike a build tool, `minimake` is not a build tool.
+Like `make` and every other sane build tool, `ifnew` skips a command if its results are newer than its sources.
+Unlike a build tool, `ifnew` is not a build tool.
 Just a prefix for a shell command

 It currently handles: